havillj/eve-x/README.md

 ```
 ### Preferred virus accession numbers

-Since there are commonly many genomic sequences in a viral database corresponding to the same viral species, EVE only retains hits from one representative of a species in each contig.
+Since there are commonly many genomic sequences in a viral database corresponding to the same viral species, EVE-X only retains hits from one representative of a species in each contig.
 You can optionally specify a preferred accession number for each species by editing the `PREFERRED_ACCS` variable in `config.py`.
 For example:

 ```
 PREFERRED_ACCS = {'Aedes anphevirus':               ['gb|MH037149.1|'],